Now that all the holiday basketball tournaments are over, it's time for area teams to get busy with divisional play.

 When Biglerville came out of their zone, the Hawks fed 6-foot-4 center Dylan Krieger down low.
 The big sophomore scored eight of his game-high 32 points in the second quarter to push the Hanover lead to 37-24 at the break.

 "Offensively, I thought we did a good job tonight," Hanover coach Nate Myers said.
 "We had good ball movement and good player movement.
 Defensively, we sort of fell asleep a few times with our rotation.
-We were able to
+We were able to push the ball up the court and go to the basket."

 With the score tied at 4-4 in the opening quarter, the Hawks went on an 18-7 run over the final five minutes of the quarter.